nataliethistime/Lacuna-Web-Client-jQuery/README.md

 mess.
 There are ways around this, but it requires a deeper understanding than I can impart in these comments!

-When, and only when, you have merged from the master repository (currently vasari) in this way, you can push your changes to your own repository on github.
+When, and only when, you have merged from the master repository (currently Vasari) in this way, you can push your changes to your own repository on Github.

-(sorry this was so long, I did not have sufficient time to make it shorter).

 ###Merging to gh-pages